-My uniform code specifies no hair styling or makeup or jewelry unless you count my collar and watch; no tattoos, piercings, hair cutting or coloring.
+My uniform code specifies no hair styling or makeup or jewelry except my collar, smart watch, and wedding ring; no tattoos, piercings, hair cutting or coloring.
 It occurs to me very rarely to ask to shake it up; fashion has never been my thing, especially over convenience.

 There’s one dress that’s not my uniform that’s stuck around; Mistress has me wear it to the occasional holiday party or on her birthday.
 This past year on my own birthday, I asked to wear a sweater I’d received for the recently passed Christmas before donating it; she said yes.
 (The sweater was from her mother.)

 Oddly inspired, I recently asked to put my hair in two braids mostly to functionally keep it out of the way and off my neck in the three digit heat when we went out to play tennis; she said yes.
 It felt like a strangely big thing to ask for without a real occasion.
 My uniform hairstyle was a twisted ponytail for about a year until we found out it was causing headaches; it’s been about a year of leaving it down since.
 The only time I’d asked for a hairstyle modification previously was that birthday with the sweater.

 When it does occur to me to ask, I rarely do.
 It’s the one percent when I ask of the one percent when I think of it.
 It feels… loaded.
 I feel like I need a justification, or something that waters it down, like a brief timeframe.
 I think of the circumstances and if I’m ahead on chores and what mood she’s in and if she’s busy and what other things I’ve asked permission for recently; I probably ask or gain permission for dozens of things a day, most of them being granted permission to leave her presence or shift from my kneeling position on the floor.
 Little things.
 But the may I… comes up so often that I don’t want to add to the count unnecessarily.